Looking after our Planet lesson plan

 • There is enough food on this planet to feed everybody.

-• Some countries horde up food (food mountains) and vast quantities of food are thrown away.
-This food does not get through to those countries who desperately need it.
+• Some countries hoard up food (food mountains), and vast quantities of food are thrown away.
+This food does not get through to those countries that desperately need it.

-• A lot of famine is caused by war.
-The crops get destroyed or they don’t even get sown because it is too dangerous to go into the fields.
+• Much famine is caused by war.
+The crops get destroyed, or they don’t even get sown, because it is too dangerous to go into the fields.

-• Famine can also be caused by greed, where people strip the land bare of trees, or they quarry out minerals, and then the land becomes a manmade desert.
+• Famine can also be caused by greed, where people strip the land bare of trees to use the timber, or they quarry out minerals, and then the land becomes a manmade desert.

 • Some diseases are caused by wrong moral values.
-(Teachers note: In parts of Africa, the wife sleeps with any male guest because it is the custom to show hospitality in this way!
-By not keeping faithful to one marriage partner and/or by sleeping around before marriage, then sexually transmitted diseases have spread rapidly.)
+(Teacher’s note: In parts of Africa, the wife sleeps with any male guest because it is the custom to show hospitality in this way, and diseases rapidly spread.)

 Q. Do you still see this as God’s fault that people are starving?

-Christians believe that God created the world and that He gives us our life.
+Christians believe that God created the world and designed everything in it so that it was good and everything worked together.

-So they believe it is good to give God thanks for things in their lives.
+For that reason, Christians believe that it is good to give God thanks for the things in their lives, because the Bible says:

 Every good and perfect gift is from above, coming down from the Father (God)”